Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Additional Experimental Details

-Work by \cite{ukai2018hypernetwork} showed that hypernetworks can be used to learn families of functions conditioned on a prior distribution.
-We trained a similar hypernetwork by applying~\cite{ukai2018hypernetwork}'s method on the MNIST dataset.

-\textbf{Dataset}.
-We use the official MNIST database of handwritten digits.
-The MNIST database of handwritten digits comprises a training set of 60,000 examples, and a test set of 10,000 examples.
-We use a 80\%-20\% train-val split for training data.

 \textbf{Primary Network}.
-We use a LeNet architecture variant that uses ReLU activations as they have become more prevalent in modern deep learning models.
+For the MNIST task, we use a LeNet architecture variant that uses ReLU activations as they have become more prevalent in modern deep learning models.
 Moreover, we replace the first fully-connected layer with two convolutional layers of 32 and 64 features.
 We found this change did not impact test accuracy in non-hypernetwork models, but it lead to more stable initializations for the default hypernetworks.

+For the OxfordFlowers-102 task, the primary network~$f$ features a ResNet-like architecture with five downsampling stages with (16, 32, 64, 128, 128) feature channels respectively.
+For experiments including normalization layers, such as BatchNorm and LayerNorm, the learnable affine parameters of the normalization layers are not predicted by the hypernetworks and are optimized like in regular neural networks via backpropagation.

 \textbf{Training}.
 We train using a categorical cross entropy loss.
-For the optimizer we use SGD with momentum with learning rate~$\eta=\num{3e-4}$, but we found consistent results with learning rates in the range $\eta = [\num{e-4}, \num{3e-3}]$.
-We train for 20 epochs.
+For both optimizers we use learning rate~$\eta=\num{3e-4}$.
+Nevertheless, we found consistent results with the ones we report using learning rates in the range $\eta = [\num{e-4}, \num{3e-3}]$.
 We sample~$\gamma$ from the uniform distribution $\mathcal{U}[0,1]$.

 \textbf{Evaluation}.
 For evaluation we use top-1 accuracy on the classification labels.
 In order to get a more fine-grained evolution of the test accuracy, we evaluate on test set at 0.25 epoch increments during training.
+We report results with five model replicas with different random seeds.